Secret-Ambush/WavingBot/README.md

 # WavingBot

-Based on opencv
+Libraries used
+- numpy
+- cv2
+- serial
+- time

+What can this code do?
+- detect waving hand motion
-- Detects waving and sends a signal to arduino
+- pass a flag value to an arduino based controller